geeknik/my-awesome-stars/topics.md

 ## reinforcement-learning

-- [hijkzzz/Awesome-LLM-Strawberry](https://github.com/hijkzzz/Awesome-LLM-Strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.
+- [hijkzzz/Awesome-LLM-Strawberry](https://github.com/hijkzzz/Awesome-LLM-Strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 🍓 and reasoning techniques.
 - [edbeeching/godot_rl_agents](https://github.com/edbeeching/godot_rl_agents) - An Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents
 - [alessiodm/drl-zh](https://github.com/alessiodm/drl-zh) - Deep Reinforcement Learning: Zero to Hero!

 ## rest-api

-- [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful open-source cross-platform (macOS, Windows, Linux, Android & iOS) API Client built using Flutter which can help you easily create & customize your API requests, visually inspec
+- [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful open-source cross-platform (macOS, Windows, Linux, Android & iOS) API Client built using Flutter which can help you easily create & customize your HTTP & GraphQL API requests,
 - [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Lightning-fast serving engine for any AI model of any size.
 Flexible.
 Easy.
 Enterprise-scale.
 - [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.
 - [amirzenoozi/nsfw-classification](https://github.com/amirzenoozi/nsfw-classification) - A Simple NSFW Classifier Based on Keras and Tensorflow